Your Guide to Open Studios

 Planning your Open Studios Time

 The Santa Cruz Art League Preview Exhibit is another fantastic way to discover artists and plan your tour from there.
-Starting September 23 through October 16th, there will be special preview exhibits where you can view select pieces from the participating artists to help you decide which you want to visit.
+Starting September 29 through October 22, there will be special preview exhibits where you can view select pieces from the participating artists to help you decide which you want to visit.
 Come stop by the gallery to find artwork that intrigues you, and make a note of which studios you want to visit from there.
-Finally, you can also meet the artists at the public reception event happening on Sunday, Sept.
-25 from 3–6 pm.
-Another great way to plan your time is by viewing the Art Council’s Visual Arts Network.
-The Visual Arts Network is a digital space where you can preview the artwork of 126 Visual Arts Network artists that will be part of Open Studios this October.
-You can search through participating artists through filters including name, location, medium, and a wide array of tags including Taking Appointments, Commissions Available, Custom Orders Available, and Hablamos español.
-There is also a free app available after Sept.
-30 on iTunes & Google Play (search for “Open Studios Art Tour”).
+Finally, you can also attend the Reception on First Friday, October 6, from 6-8pm.
+Another great way to plan your time is by viewing the Art Council’s Open Studios Artist Directory.
+Browse Open Studios artists by location, medium, or name and get a taste for their artistry.
+There is also a free app available soon on iTunes & Google Play (search for “Open Studios Art Tour”).
 You can mark your favorite artists in the app, map their location, and then build a tour around that.
+Follow @openstudios.scc for updates on the app and the events.

 The Studio of Aaron Johnson, a past Open Studios Artist – Photo by Monica Multer